awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 15
 {% endhighlight %}

-These operations would be possible in Go with the help of generics... although the type signature of the lambda would have to be stated explicitly, since Go <a href="http://programmers.stackexchange.com/questions/253558/type-inference-in-golang-haskell">does not support type inference</a> (not the rather powerful <a href="http://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system">Hindler-Milner</a> one anyway).
+These operations would be possible in Go with the help of generics... although the type signature of the lambda would have to be stated explicitly, since Go <a href="http://programmers.stackexchange.com/questions/253558/type-inference-in-golang-haskell">does not support type inference</a> (not the rather powerful <a href="http://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system">Hindley-Milner</a> one anyway).

 #### The billion dollar mistake

 Nil pointers, as implicit valid values for all pointer types, and interfaces are one fo the most frequent sources of bugs.
-The problem lies in the fact that one can dereference a pointer without proving that it actually holds a non-nil value, eg:
+The problem lies in the fact that one can dereference a pointer without proving that it actually holds a non-nil value, eg.:

 {% highlight go %}
 file, _ = os.Open("file.txt")